googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 providing a set of layers to define some graphic sub-component within the color glyph.

-* The PaintSolid, PaintLinearGradient, and PaintRadialGradient tables provide basic fills, using color entries from the CPAL table.
+* The PaintSolid, PaintLinearGradient, PaintRadialGradient, and PaintSweepGradient tables provide basic fills, using color entries from the CPAL table.

 * The PaintGlyph table provides glyph outlines as the basic shapes.